Anfe1/starter-restaurant-reservation/README.md

-## Restaurant Reservation System Deployment
+# Restaurant Reservation System Deployment
-The application can be found at https://restaurant-frontend-ylvx.onrender.com/dashboard
+The application can be found at: https://restaurant-frontend-ylvx.onrender.com/dashboard

 # Capstone: Restaurant Reservation System